mathurshubh/IMDB_scrapping/README.md

-# IMDB_scrapping
+# IMDB web scrapping

-Web scrapping the IMDB website to download upcoming movie posters for any month
+Web scrapping the IMDB website to download upcoming movie posters for any month.